Get the best out of your fibre broadband

 - They’ll discuss with you where you want to place the ONT and agree on its position

 - Connect your WiFi modem provided by your broadband provider to the ONT

 - Test the connection is working before leaving

 Depending on how we bring the fibre into your property sometimes we may need to install your ONT in a position that is different to where you have requested it.
 This is so you can get the best possible experience and our technician will discuss this with you.

 When your fibre connection is up and running, you’ll want to get the best experience throughout your home.

-For more tips and advice check out our ‘Get the best from your WiFi’ video on our website.
+For more tips and advice check out our article on how to get the best home wifi experience.
 Every home has different needs so consider the options available and choose what works for you to get the best out of your fibre broadband.